xtreger/handbook-of-best-practices/README.md

 **Good code reviews**: is when a reviewer have an open mind and not judge and make opinionated statements.
 These views should be clarified instead of forcing correction.

-**Better code reviews**: the reviewers is more empathetic and takes time to go through every single line of the code.
+**Better code reviews**: the reviewer is more empathetic and takes time to go through every single line of the code.
 They have positive feedback and applaud nice solutions.

 &nbsp;